Everything you need to know about... Quantum Dots

 None of this would be possible, on an LCD TV at least, without quantum dots.

 Improved battery life in mobile gadgets – One of the contradictions of modern tech is that people say they want better battery life, but when it comes to it they'll choose a slimmer, sleeker and 'sexier' phone over a chunky one with better battery life.
 Some of you reading this will be jumping up and down saying that's not you, but it is most people.
 Phones haven't been getting slimmer and lighter by accident.
 Companies make them that way because that's what sells.

 Another truism is that the most effective way, by far, to improve your phone, tablet or laptop's battery life is to simply turn the brightness down.
 You can fiddle with the settings as much as you like, but it's the screen that sucks down the most power.
 Which is why the potential power savings of quantum dots, believed to be up to 20 per cent, are so attractive.

 (This is also yet another reminder that the slow pace of battery tech development is holding back our tech.
-Since it has improved markedly, companies are forced to find power savings elsewhere.)
+Since it hasn't improved markedly, companies are forced to find power savings elsewhere.)

 Here you can see the backlight issue on the Kindle Fire HDX is severe

 This isn't a trivial problem.
-When we reviewed both the new Amazon tablets we were impressed by the colours, contrast and brightness, but the light bleed was profoundly annoying – enough so that it devalued the good parts.
+When we reviewed both these Amazon tablets back in 2014, we were impressed by the colours, contrast and brightness, but the light bleed was profoundly annoying – enough so that it devalued the good parts.
 Solving this issue is vital to whether we see quantum dot phones and tablets, but we'd put our money on it getting sorted fairly soon.
 Apple reportedly has patents describing how it plans to solve this particular problem.